 My husband successfully overcame his diabetes, and I want to share how he was able to do this.

-Type 2 diabetes is sneaky, creeping up in little bits.
+Type 2 diabetes is sneaky.
+It creeps up in little bits.
 The desire to consume more sugar increases gradually—almost unnoticeably—day by day.

-It was the summer of 1999—a hot one.
+It was the hot, hot summer of 1999.
 My husband was very thirsty, but he drank mostly soda—too much, I thought.
 He thought it was okay.
 Ice cream for dessert, candy while watching TV, pizza, pasta, potatoes, and extra servings; regular portions just couldn't satiate him.
 I told him, "You are overeating sugar."
 He thought it was okay.